lucasrecan/scs-dlc-date-predictor/README.md

 1. Show average delays between success addition and reveal/release
 2. Show historical delays for each released DLC in a timeline graph
 3. Show evolution of delays between steps in a different graph
-4. Predict dates for the next DLC (if its successes were added)
+4. Predict dates for the next DLC (if its achievements were added)
 5. Go back
 Choose a number > 4
 --------------------------------------------------------------------